 A small café table in the living room bay window provides a place for morning coffee with a spectacular view of Boston’s urban landscape.
 The space is very “loft” like, creating the spaciousness sought by our clients who left a country home for the city.
 The end result is a sophisticated urban fusion.

 2015 EM NARI Silver CotY Award for Residential Bath

-“When the time came to convert our two adjacent Back Bay studios into a two bedroom apartment and to make that our new home, we turned to Feinmann, Inc. for inspiration and implementation.
+When the time came to convert our two adjacent Back Bay studios into a two-bedroom apartment and to make that our new home, we turned to Feinmann, Inc. for inspiration and implementation.
 Feinmann listened carefully to our needs.
 Their architect, Barney Maier, came up with an innovative and attractive plan for the available space.
 Their design staff, first Kate Yurgelun and then Tammy Russo, worked with us throughout to make sure the end result had the look and feel we wanted.

-The construction job, led by then Project Manager (now Production Manager) Dave Wittig, seemed daunting at first and was impacted by regulatory issues that were affecting the whole building.
+The construction job, led by the Project Manager (now Production Manager) Dave Wittig, seemed daunting at first and was impacted by regulatory issues that were affecting the whole building.
 But the construction team eventually completed a fine job, deftly solving problems as they arose.
 The apartment has been our home now for several months and we’re getting used to receiving “likes” from our visitors and houseguests, admiring its modern layout and comfortable feel.”